Tom Proulx: Personal life

 As of 2017, he has an estate in Atherton, California.
 He has two children.

 Political involvement

 Wired noted in late 1996 that Proulx "began Silicon Valley's anti-211 crusade.
-This spring, Proulx raised $12 million from friends in the high tech industry to pass ballot initiatives.
+This spring, Proulx raised $12 million from friends in the high-tech industry to pass ballot initiatives.
 It would have made California courts the most inhospitable in the nation to securities fraud suits.
-But in March they went down in flames.
-A political neophyte, Proulx admits to some mistakes.
-The current campaign to defeat 211 is more broad-based than his fledgling effort earlier this year."
+The campaign to defeat 211 was more broad-based than his fledgling effort earlier this year."
 By that November, the California Technology Alliance group had "hired a lobbyist to represent it in the state capital."